25 Amazing Years!

 Lighting Technical Support

 We will have outlets in the chalet for those wanting to charge lights.
-Please wear a mask in the building.

 We no longer offer lighting system rentals, however we will have lighting systems for purchase on site.
 We suggest riders have a rear flashing light, light mounted on your helmet and a light mounted on their handlebar (or at least one bike light and a backup light).
 Cycle Life will have some lighting systems available for purchase on site.